There's more than one way to vectorize an image using design software like Adobe Illustrator and Linearity Curve.

 This tracing option was explicitly developed to convert photos into vector shapes.
 It turns any imported digital image into a painting-like vector.

-The context-aware panel contains two adjustable sliders:
+The context-aware panel contains adjustable sliders and options:

 After tracing, every singular shape in the newly created vector image can be adjusted by changing its size, color, and opacity.